rsyncOSX/RsyncOSXdocs/content/post/RcloneChangelog.md

 [Released](https://github.com/rsyncOSX/rcloneosx/releases/tag/v2.2.0) 17 May 2020.

+- added counting numbers in quick backup
+- added clean logfile in view output from rsync
-- a few minor bugfixes and cleanups
+- some minor fixes and cleanups

 ## Version 2.1.9